 2. The speakers and module aren’t fixed in place

-Additionally, the control unit can shift its position, meaning that the buttons aren’t always going to be in exactly the same position on your headband when you try to find them with your eyes closed in the dark.
-They might only be slightly out of place, but it still leads to a slightly less consistent user experience.
+The control unit also sometimes moves about a bit, meaning that the buttons aren’t always going to be in exactly the same position on your headband when you try to find them with your eyes closed in the dark.

 Personally, I didn’t really mind this as I can understand the usefulness in choosing where you want each component to sit.
 But I imagine some people would prefer them to be kept in position.